Buffalo, Texas: 1959 plane crash

 Braniff Flight 542 crashed in Buffalo on September 29, 1959.
 It was en route to Dallas from Houston, and the crash resulted in the deaths of twenty-nine passengers and five crew members.
 The plane was an 11-day-old Lockheed L-188 Electra.
-The Civil Aeronautics Board blamed the crash on an "whirl-mode" prop theory.
+The Civil Aeronautics Board blamed the crash on a "whirl-mode" prop theory.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Buffalo has a humid subtropical climate, abbreviated "Cfa" on climate maps.